 - Allotted Person

 It is very important to have and consider all the information so that they can be compared at the end of the financial year.

 What are the different Asset Tracking Techniques?

-There are many asset tracking techniques available nowadays so, you also have a variety to select from the range whichever suits best for your business.
+There are many asset tracking technologies available nowadays so, you also have a variety to select from the range whichever suits best for your business.

 This variety of asset tracking techniques does not always mean that it is easy to choose the right one.
 You will have to look for the technique which will fulfill your needs of working criteria and also fits in your budget.

-There are major asset tracking techniques that are popular, easily available and most trusted by the people of the industry.
+that are popular, easily available, and most trusted by the people of the industry.

 Barcode represents data in the visual format i.e., machine-readable information of the item on which it is attached.
 A barcode represent data by varying in widths and spacing of parallel lines.